Character page for Iron Marines.

 - Airborne Mook: Raad Carriers are flying vehicles and all of them take extra damage from missiles.

 - Armored Coffins: Subverted.
-Destroying a Raad Carrier will drop the Raad pilot unharmed, though they'll still have whatever HP before entering the carrier.
+Destroying a Raad Carrier will drop the Raad pilot unharmed, though they'll still have the same HP they had before entering the carrier.

 - Close-Range Combatant: The Geon Enforcers are the only melee Raad units.

 - Death-Activated Superpower: The Raads' main gimmick is that they all have a special ability activated on death.
 Ion Troopers explode into energy that gives Regenerating Health to nearby Raad, Pyron Guards explode into flames for heavy damage and burning, Geon Enforcers explode into a gravity well that sucks in units before detonating, and Tachyon Elites drop a Raad Portal upon death.

 - Deflector Shields: Ion Troopers will put up one when their health gets low, protecting them from a good bit of damage.

 - Elemental Powers: The four basic troops utilize four different elemental abilities:

 - Ion Troopers use the electrical aspect of plasma to zap troops, create Deflector Shields and heal other Raad on death.

 - Pyron Guards use the heat aspect of plasma to burn troops with fireballs and explode into fire on death.